Benson516/CarND-LaneLines-P1/writeup_proj_1.md

 - Classify and statistically summarize the line segments as parameters of linear equations of left/right lane
 - Draw lines on a blank canvas

 With the clear edges from the previous step, the Hough-line algorithm can precisely find out end points of each line-segment.
+The next challenge is to classify the lines as well as combine all the line-segments at the same side to a single line.
+This method will be described below.

 ![alt text][image_7]
 Fig. 7 Lines drawn on a blank canvas, where the magenta lines are line segments detected by Hough-line algorithm, and the red thick lines are the estimated left/right lane lines